ruthra1234/CurrencyConverter/README.md

 # Currency Converter POC with Fixer API

-A Simple Currency Converter using the JSON fixer API
+A Simple Currency Converter using the JSON fixer API.
+Support for CAD,USD,EUR curriencies.

 ## Technologies Stack: